 Yes, you can locate the Recycle Bin on the USB Flash drive.
 You might have encountered a similar issue.
-Many people practice taking a backup of their data on a flash drive.
-You might have saved important files on your USB drive such as documents, photos, videos, Office files, audio files, and many more.
-And you can accidentally delete them from your USB drive while working on a Windows or Mac system.
-If you ever wonder why the deleted files are not in Recycle Bin? or where do deleted files from USB drive go?
+Many people practice taking a backup of their data on a USB flash drive, you might have saved your important files on it.
+Such as documents, photos, videos, Office files, audio files, and many more.
+Due to various reasons, you might end up deleting them from your USB flash drive.
+If you ever wonder why the deleted files are not in Recycle Bin?
+Or where do deleted files from USB drive go?
 Then this article is for you!

 Where is the Recycle Bin on the USB drive?

 USB flash drive has its own Recycle Bin, and locating it on a USB is never a difficult task.
 However, Recycle Bin on a USB drive exists with different names based on its file system and the version of the Windows Operating System you are using.

 If you are looking to access Recycle Bin on an external hard drive or USB drive to recover deleted files, then you should not add any new files or update the existing data on it.
 This is to avoid overwriting and thereby increase the chances of recovering deleted files from a USB drive.

 Following are the names of Recycle Bin depending on the USB file system: